Hi, my name is William, and I’m going to talk about 4 mistakes that are ruining your weight loss efforts.

 The body needs a balanced assortment of low intensity and high-intensity exercise.
 You need this for a healthy hormone balance in order to get stronger, recover faster and for your body to feel “safe”.
 The harder you push the more you start to put a strain on your body’s ability to regulate these hormones and energy supplies.
 This oftentimes brings weight loss to a screeching halt.

 Weight loss does not have to be an abusive thing.
 If we know that weight loss is 80% nutrition why do we put so much energy and effort into our training to see weight loss?
-Refocus that energy to consistency and accuracy with the food you’re putting in your mouth and I guarantee you will hit your weight loss goals faster.
+Refocus that energy to consistency and accuracy with the food you’re putting in your mouth, and I guarantee you will hit your weight loss goals faster.
+Keep this in mind when considering these 4 mistakes that are ruining your weight loss efforts.

 My perfect blend of training consists of both high intensity and low-intensity activities.
 For me and a lot of my clients, this typically consists of 3 days a week of weight training (whichever style you prefer) and two days of low-intensity activity such as walking, bike riding, hiking yard work, etc. That means there are two days I am taking off completely.
 On these days I may lay around and relax or be active but it’s typically outside of the gym and really low intensity.